classiebit/eventmie-pro-docs/resources/docs/1.4/installation.md

 ---

->{primary} If you already have Laravel Authentication, skip step 1.
+>{primary} If you already have/installed Laravel Authentication, skip step 1.

 ---